In a Nutshell

 In one of the world’s firsts, oil and gas producers are subject to an individual contribution to this target, making them directly responsible for building and operating the newly mandated CO2 injection capacity.
 The contributions will be calculated based on a “pro-rata” basis, accounting for their share of oil and gas production within the EU during 2020-2023.

 The Act also aims to facilitate access to markets through public procurement, auctions, and support for private demand.
 It focuses on ensuring the availability of skilled workforce and foresees net zero industrial partnerships with third countries.

 What's on the Horizon?

 To provide dedicated funding support to scale up clean technologies, the Commission was set to propose a European Sovereignty Fund by Summer 2023 within the context of the multi-annual financial framework (MFF).
 On 20 June, the Commission proposed, instead, to establish a ‘Strategic Technologies for Europe Platform’ (STEP), to provide an immediately available tool to member states.
-The STEP proposal will need to be approved by the European Parliament and Council.
+A provisional agreement on the STEP was reached on 7 February.